EU to urge countries to curb gas use to buffer against Russian cuts | Headlines

 EU to urge countries to curb gas use to buffer against Russian cuts

-The European Union will encourage member countries to cut gas demand by incentivising industries to use less, as it prepares for possible further cuts to Russian supply, according to a draft plan seen by Reuters.
+The European Union will encourage member countries to cut gas demand by incentivising industries to use less, in a bid to prepare for possible further cuts to Russian supply, according to a draft plan seen by Reuters.

-Brussels is bracing for further drops in Russian gas deliveries, a scenario the International Monetary Fund chief on Wednesday warned could plunge economies into recession.
-The European Commission plan, due to be published on July 20, will suggest countries launch financial incentives for companies to cut gas use, use state aid to encourage industries and power plants to switch to other fuels, and roll out information campaigns to nudge consumers to use less heating and cooling.
+Brussels is bracing for potential further cuts to Russian gas deliveries, a scenario the International Monetary Fund chief on Wednesday warned could plunge economies into recession.
+The European Commission plan, due to be published on July 20, will suggest countries launch financial incentives for industries to cut gas use, exhaust fuel switching in industry and power plants, and roll out information campaigns to nudge consumers to use less heating and cooling.

-Measures targeting industry could include auctions or tenders where large consumers would receive compensation for using less gas, according to the draft, which could change before it is published.
-Governments should also decide the order in which they would force industries to close in a supply emergency, it said.
-The order should consider how essential an installation's services are, and how its closure would ripple through supply chains.
+Measures targeting industry could include auctions or tenders to incentivise large consumers to use less gas in return for compensation, according to the draft, which could change before it is published.
+By acting now, the EU aims to ensure as much gas as possible gets put into storage and build up a supply buffer for winter, when gas demand for home heating peaks.

-By acting now, the EU aims to push as much gas as possible into storage and build up a supply buffer for winter, when heating demand peaks.
-EU gas storage is currently 62% full, far short of the bloc's goal of 80% of capacity by November.
-Households are "protected customers" under EU law, meaning they would be the last affected by gas rationing.
-But countries could impose mandatory heating or cooling limits on other consumers, such as offices or shopping centres, if there was a severe gas shortage, the draft said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)